 I read Amelia’s book during the first lockdown in spring of 2020 and it helped me not to lose my focus on the positives during this intense time.
 Amelia’s observations and insights have also motivated me to go walking in our wonderful natural landscape more often again.
 Today’s times are challenging for many people and exercising in nature can help to get a new perspective on things while also improving mental and physical health.
 A whole year of walking the same route has taught Amelia to perceive the world at her doorstep with new eyes, and her story is an inspiration for many readers all over the world.
 Now she wants to self-publish the book for release in Austria and other German-speaking countries.
 Amelia’s book is currently being translated into German by the Wolfsblog team and if her crowdfunding campaign is successful, the German edition Alchemie des Gehens: Selbstfindung in der Natur will be printed in autumn.

-In order to finance self-publishing the German edition, Amelia’s crowdfunding project has been running at www.startnext.com/ameliamarriette since April 28th, 2021.
+In order to finance self-publishing the German edition, Amelia’s crowdfunding campaign on www.startnext.com/ameliamarriette will be running until June 30th, 2021.
 On the website you can pre-order the German book, on its own or with high-quality products from the Lavant Valley, buy the english book or e-Book or simply support Amelia’s project with a donation.
 Any amounts pledged on startnext are only due when the goal has been reached and printed books will be sent to their buyers in October/November.
 As friends of Amelia who are also involved in the project, we welcome and appreciate any support!